lsst-sqre/repertoire/docs/user-guide/datasets.rst

 ################

 To list all of the datasets available in the local environment, call `DiscoveryClient.datasets`.
-The result will be a list of the short dataset names.
+The result will be a list of the dataset labels.

-These names are the valid arguments for the dataset parameters to `DiscoveryClient.url_for_data_service` and `DiscoveryClient.butler_config_for` in that environment.
+These labels are the valid arguments for the dataset parameters to `DiscoveryClient.url_for_data_service` and `DiscoveryClient.butler_config_for` in that environment.

 For example: